porterjamesj/website/content/blog/wedding-videobooth.md

 <video autoplay loop playsinline muted
 src="/assets/videobooth/james_face_confusion.mp4"></video>

-James' face is so illuminated that the algorithm thinks it's a bulb.
+The face is so illuminated that the algorithm thinks it's a bulb.

 This seemed like a big challenge at first, and we struggled for a while to come up with tweaks we could make to the algorithm, or some